HestC/Data-Visualization/README.md

-# Lab01

-# This is the first lab for DACSS 690V - Data Visualization
+# This is the readme for DACSS 690V - Data Visualization